bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 Each has its own domain-specific language (DSL) used to define authorization rules as well as a storage layer to store access information about the users and objects in the application.
-The storage is (most commonly) a separate database to the Bitwarden database and must be kept up-to-date with users' roles and relationships in Bitwarden.
+The storage is generally a separate database to the Bitwarden database and must be kept up-to-date with users' roles and relationships in Bitwarden.

 #### Advantages